waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Strategy:** To bypass upward ledges, find a path AROUND.
 Move away from the ledges (laterally or downwards) to find a clear corridor or grass patch allowing ascent *above* the problematic ledges.
 Then, navigate laterally above and descend as needed.
 Verify ledge properties in map memory and visually inspect.
 Critically evaluate agent-provided paths for ledge issues.
 *   **Agent Use for Ledges:** If manual pathing or `exploration_planner` struggles with complex verticality/blockages by ledges, consider using `map_analyzer_agent` to query for clear paths or alternative exits (e.g., 'Find a path from (X,Y) to (A,B) avoiding upward ledges').

-# Agent Development & Pathing Strategy (**REVISED POST-CRITIQUE & BLACKOUT**)
+# Agent Development & Pathing Strategy (**REVISED POST-CRITIQUE & BLACKOUT - FURTHER REVISED**)
 ## Active Agents
 *   `exploration_planner`: Analyzes map XML and reachable unseen tiles for efficient exploration.
 (Continue using, but break down long paths.
-Ensure Pikachu's health is stable before long explorations.)
+Ensure Pikachu's health is stable before long explorations.
+Be cautious about the length of paths requested or followed without intermediate verification, especially in maze-like environments.
+Request paths to closer, intermediate waypoints or only execute a very small number of initial steps from a long path before re-evaluating.)
 *   `map_analyzer_agent`: Analyzes map XML to answer specific questions.
 (Use proactively for navigation issues, pathfinding queries if stuck, or understanding blockages.
-Consider using for finding shorter paths if manual pathing seems convoluted.)
+Consider using for finding shorter paths if manual pathing seems convoluted.
+When using for complex routes, request paths to closer, intermediate waypoints or only execute a very small number of initial steps from a long path before re-evaluating.)
 *   `pathing_script_analyzer_agent`: Analyzes pathing scripts.
+(Use to diagnose and begin fixing the `run_code` pathing script when at a Pokemon Center or safe location.)
 *   `battle_strategist_agent`: Assists with Hard Mode boss fight planning.
-(Use for upcoming tough trainers or Gym Leaders.)
+(Use for upcoming tough trainers or Gym Leaders.
+Test this agent to assess its effectiveness.)
 *   `item_finder_agent`: Searches map for items.
-(Use to find remaining items in an area.)
+(Use to find remaining items in an area.
+Test this agent to assess its effectiveness.)
-## Planned Agents
-*   Leveling/Training Advisor Agent: To suggest optimal grinding spots or strategies given party, level cap, and known areas/trainers.
-(Consider defining later if needed for Hard Mode progression.)
+*   `leveling_training_advisor_agent`: Advises on optimal grinding spots, Pokemon to train, and EV training strategies based on current party, level cap, known areas/trainers, and game mode (e.g., Hard Mode restrictions).
+(Use when preparing for gym leaders or if general leveling is needed.
+Test this agent to assess its effectiveness.)
 ## Pathing Script (`run_code`) Behavior (**CRITICAL - DO NOT USE UNTIL FIXED - IMMEDIATE ACTION REQUIRED**)
 *   The `run_code` script for path generation is **FUNDAMENTALLY FLAWED** and **UNRELIABLE**.
     *   **NEW STRATEGY (MANDATORY):** **DO NOT USE THIS SCRIPT for any path longer than 1-2 easily verifiable steps.** Prioritize **MANUAL NAVIGATION**.
 If stuck, use `map_analyzer_agent` to query for paths.